 Ever since Apple, Disney, and other relative newcomers to the streaming market joined established players like Netflix, Amazon Prime, and Hulu, it’s been pretty hard to keep up with all the available shows and platforms.
 To get everything, you’d have to sign up for a dizzying number of services—and pay an even more dizzying amount of money.
 It’s a high price to pay to end your FOMO and keep up with everything your friends are talking about.

 Good news is, you don’t have to.
 With a little bit of streaming savviness, you can watch all the shows and movies you want without bleeding out your bank account each month.

-Most streaming services let you subscribe by the month, which means if you’ve watched just about everything you want to watch on Netflix, you can take a break until the next season of Stranger Things or Black Mirror appears on the platform.
+Most streaming services let you subscribe by the month, which means if you’ve watched just about everything you want to watch on Netflix, you can take a break until the latest season of Stranger Things ends or the next season of Black Mirror appears on the platform.

 Plenty of sites will tell you what’s coming and going from particular platforms without you having to subscribe to them.
 Two such resources are JustWatch and Reelgood, which cover Netflix, Hulu, Amazon Prime Video, and more.

 Of course you’ll need to be on top of when your subscription dates are coming up, but that shouldn’t be too difficult.
 You can check your next billing date on Netflix by visiting this page, for example, and take a pause in your Netflix subscription by clicking Cancel Membership.
 If you’re worried about forgetting, it’s a good idea to set reminders on your calendar so you can cancel your accounts on time.

 It’s in the best interests of the streaming services to keep the cancelling process relatively painless as well.
 They’d rather you signed up for six months than none at all, and having month-by-month subscriptions is one way they can encourage users to keep checking them out.